 Students have access to their grades at any time during their program.
 Throughout each course, they will be able to keep track of their progress and check assignment due dates, examination dates and grades.

-An undergraduate student who receives a failing grade of F in a required course must repeat the course and receive a passing grade at American Sentinel University.
+An undergraduate student who receives a failing grade of F in a required non-nursing course must repeat the course and receive a passing grade at American Sentinel University.
 A course for which an F is awarded is included in the semester or term GPA and cumulative GPA.
 When the student repeats the course and earns a passing grade, the F will no longer be calculated in the cumulative GPA.

 - The student has been making satisfactory progress in the course, as determined by the instructor.